yarlson/zero/README.md

 - `-c, --cert-dir`: Directory to store certificates (default: "./certs")
 - `-p, --port`: HTTP port for ACME challenges (default: 80)
 - `-t, --time`: Time for daily renewal checks in HH:mm format (default: "02:00")
+- `--hook`: Command to execute after certificate renewal
+- `--hook-container`: Container name or network alias to execute hook in

 For more information, run: